-Cape Breton University’s Co-Curricular Record (CCR) is an official university document that recognizes student achievements and involvement in activities and events outside of the classroom.
-It’s another way to get credit for activities that are not a credited part of a program or coursework, like volunteer work.
+Cape Breton University’s Co-Curricular Record (CCR) is an official University document that recognizes student achievements and involvement in activities and events outside of the classroom.
+It’s another way to get credit for activities that are not a credited part of a program or coursework, such as volunteer work.

 Students can gain acknowledgement and recognition for their role in activities that demonstrate the following, and contribute to the betterment of the whole university student experience:

 - Student Leadership (ex.
 Students’ Representative Council Chairperson, Peer Success Coach, etc.)